Who to contact about travel impacted by Covid-19 >>

 The focus here is on exploring the area either on horseback or on foot – the surrounding area is beautiful and the horses at Ant’s Nest are responsive and perfectly suited to the terrain.

-Ant's Nest is set in a natural rocky amphitheater in a private game reserve within the Waterberg Region of South Africa's Limpopo Province.
+Ant's Nest is set in a natural rocky amphitheatre in a private game reserve within the Waterberg Region of South Africa's Limpopo Province.
 3.5 hours East of Madikwe and 5 hours West of the Kruger National Park.